“What really interests me is whether God had any choice in the creation of the world” – Albert Einstein

 “The major religions contradict each other left and right.
 You can’t all be correct.
 And what if all of you are wrong?
 It’s a possibility, you know.” – Carl Sagan

 In the last six centuries, we have discovered that we are anything but the center of the Universe.
 The Sun is one of 300 billion stars in the Milky Way galaxy, and the Milky Way is one of at least two trillion galaxies that we can see.
 The observable universe has a diameter that spans about 91 billion light years.
 If 91 billion l.y. were scaled to the distance from NYC to LA, then the distance to the nearest star (4.4 l.y.) would be the thickness of foil.
 And if 4.4 l.y. were scaled to the distance from NYC to LA, then Earth spans less than a millimeter.
-Beyond the observable universe, we have no idea what exists.
+Beyond the observable universe, we don’t really know what exists.

 The galaxies in our observable universe are clustered along filaments of dark matter (invisible sources of gravity), and these filaments are connected in a cosmic web.
 Scientists think that the universe is probably infinite, or at least 250 times larger than the observable universe.